 Seven of us rugged up and ventured up into the Otway National Park behind Lorne to Sharps Camping Area and Sheoak Picnic Area.
+(Please note that Parks Victoria have permanently closed Sharps Campground as of 22/12/2022).

 It was a very quiet day with few birds calling and barely a leaf moving in the forest.
 We only counted 15 species across the two locations.